Published May 17, 2017

 380TH EXPEDITIONARY MISSION SUPPORT GROUP

 By far the wing's largest group, the 380th EMSG Airmen and contractors work together in six diverse squadrons delivering comprehensive mission support and force protection.
-The group manages more than $430 million facilities and $42 million in communications in the combat AOR.
+The group manages more than $281 million in base facilities, oversees a $243 million in Contracts, operates $47.5 million in communications equipment, and secures nearly $8 billion in combat assets in the AOR.
 The group's mission includes contracting, communications, security, logistics readiness, force support, personnel accountability, civil engineering and aerial port operations.

 380TH EXPEDITIONARY MEDICAL GROUP

-The 380th Expeditionary Medical Group provides a broad range of health and wellness services to include primary care, flight medicine and mental health.
+The 380th Expeditionary Medical Group provides a broad range of health and wellness services to include primary care, flight medicine, physical therapy, immunizations, dental, pharmacy, laboratory, radiology, and mental health.
 The group's combat effectiveness assures for in-house care of 97 percent of its patients, with 3 percent referred to host-nation facilities or transported via aeromedical evacuation missions for specialty and/or higher-level care.
 Bioenvironmental engineering and public health personnel offer additional capabilities through inspection of all wing workplaces, living quarters, potable water sources and food producing facilities.
 The 380 EMDG also provides a wide variety of outreach programs such as smoking cessation, healthy living and stress management.

-WEAPONS SYSTEMS: The 380 AEW is the Air Force's only joint high-altitude ISR, airborne command and control and refueling unit utilizing the following weapons systems throughout the U.S. Central Command's 27-country Southwest Asia area of responsibility:
+AIRCRAFT: The 380 AEW is the Air Force's only airborne command and control and refueling unit utilizing the following weapons systems throughout the U.S. Central Command's 27-country Southwest Asia area of responsibility.

 E-3 SENTRY (AWACS): The E-3 is an airborne warning and control system aircraft with an integrated command and control battle management, surveillance, target detection and tracking platform.
 It provides an accurate, real-time picture of the battlespace to the Joint Air Operations Center.
 The AWACS provides situational awareness of friendly, neutral and hostile activity, command and control of an AOR, battle management of theater forces, all-altitude and all-weather surveillance of the battle space, and early warning of enemy actions during joint, allied, and coalition operations.